Crowns and Caps, Inlays and Veneers

 Crowns can be made metal-free using porcelains.
 While porcelain crowns have been available for a great many years, they suffered from low strength and were easily broken.
 But they were VERY beautiful and lifelike!

 Fortunately, in very recent years, high strength porcelains have become available so that beautiful AND strong AND metal free crowns can be made.
 My favorites are lithium disilicate [common brand name eMax], and zirconia [common brand name BruxZir].
 Technically zirconium is a metal but it does not act like a metal or look like metal and is non reactive to the point that it is used to make medical implants and artificial joints.
 Zirconia crowns are VERY strong and almost impossible to break.
 They don't look quite as natural and pretty as lithium disilicate but for back teeth they look very good.
 In fact they are sometimes being used for front teeth and they look quite good.
-But for optimal esthetics along with very good strength the lithium disilicates are a great choice.
+But for optimal esthetics along with very good strength the lithium disilicates are a great choice for caps near the front.

 Inlays are sort of "partial caps".
 The parts of the tooth that need to be rebuilt because of breakage, wear, decay, or for cosmetic reasons, can be replaced and rebuilt with an inlay without grinding down the entire tooth all around as is done for a cap.
 It is therefore much more conservative in terms of tooth removal.
 Generally natural tooth is the best material for health of the gums and if the tooth is in good shape and good color, it is nicer than most artificial materials.
 And less grinding is less trauma to you and to your tooth.
 Inlays can be made of gold which is very good and strong but most people now prefer tooth colored porcelain or composite.
 The lithium disilicate mentioned above is a very good material for inlays.
 Composite is also very good but it is not as strong and wears more quickly; however it is very kind and gentle to the tooth and can be repaired in several ways more easily than porcelain in the event of new decay or a small chip or crack.